Things to do in Knoxville TN

 Knoxville Museum of Art

-You have to eat at Dazzo’s Pizzeria.
+You have to eat at Dazzo’s Pizzeria while you adventure Knoxville!
 Not only is the food exceptional, it’s a history lesson as soon as you walk in the door.
 The smell of Italian seasonings will meet you on the sidewalk before you even get inside this little hole-in-the-wall eatery.
 This place is quite small for the amount of customers they serve, so be prepared to wait… while standing at the door.
 There are just simply not enough tables and chairs to sustain the massive amount of people who come from all over to eat some of the best pizza in the downtown area!
 If you are lucky, you may find a seat right away.
 Oh, and don’t worry about being seated.
 They have plenty of staff, but most days, just go in and seat yourself.
 An over-the-top happy (yet tired) server will come to your table.
 I highly recommend the pizza made to order!
 In case you are wondering, the pizza style is Italian, so it’s not like Chicago or New York style.
 It’s just good!
 Here’s their address: 710 S Gay St, Knoxville, TN 37902

 You will find sweet living when you venture North!
-After driving through the traffic get to the north side, you surely will be a little hungry.
+After driving through the traffic to get to the north side, you surely will be a little hungry.
 Stop in at a small mom & pop restaurant to get one of the best burgers and milkshakes in Knoxville.
 The name of this diamond in the rough is Knox Burgers.
 Knox Burgers has a huge burger selection allowing you to customize your experience no matter your dietary restrictions or concerns.
 Every burger is made to order with your choice of toppings and condiments.
 My favorite is the Veggie burger with the Knox Sauce.
 The portions are large and I can never finish my burger in one sitting.
 My husband has the Knox Deluxe (because he’s a meat lover) and is always stuffed afterward.
 They have a giant board of milkshake options on the wall to the left when you walk in.
 There are literally 1000 milkshake options available and each one is so good… Check them out online for open hours.
 Here’s their address: 4877 N Broadway St, Knoxville, TN 37918

 Fountain City Lake & Fountain City Park